sabszh/cds_la/assignments/A2/README.md

     ```
     - `<classifier_type>`: Model to classify with, either 'logreg' for logistic regression or 'mlp' for MLP*.

-## Script overview
+## Script Overview
 This Python script is designed for conducting text classification benchmarks.
-It utilizes various machine learning classifiers such as logistic regression and multilayer perceptron (MLP) to train models on text data and evaluate their performance.
+It utilizes machine learning classifiers: logistic regression and multilayer perceptron (MLP) to train models on text data and evaluate their performance.
 Below is a brief overview of the functionalities provided by the script:

 ### Command-line Arguments
 The script accepts the following command-line argument: